Yoga with a Physiotherapist

 However, these one-on-one sessions also offer extra benefits:

 - Training can target general health and fitness as well as injury rehabilitation and prevention, as needed.

 - Sessions are covered as physiotherapy under extended health insurance plans.
 Our receipts also qualify as a tax deductible medical expense on your tax return.

-Our fee for a one-hour private session with Cynthia is $100, and tax-free.
+Our fee for a one-hour private yoga physiotherapy session is $100, and tax-free.